SalonDesDevs/ctf-writeups/src/cyber-apocalypse-2021/pwn/system-drop/README.md

 {{#include attack.py:retrieve_shell}}
 ```

-Now that we have a shell!
-All we need is to cat the flag!
+Now that we have a shell, all we need is to cat the flag!

 ```python
 {{#include attack.py:cat_flag}}